 The Pony essentially combines the Camel and the Skylark lines.
 It’s a family-friendly e-bike that’s more versatile in a way that it can accommodate heavier and taller riders, despite its relatively smaller overall frame.
 That said, it pretty much supports the same riders as the Elegance, Classic, and Camel supports, so it’s practically an e-bike for all ages (at least, as long as they’re already fit enough to ride an e-bike).

 You can expect the same specs from it as you would from its cousins mentioned above.
-It reaches top speeds of 15 to 20mph fairly easily and can give you as much range as its predecessors.
-The only difference we see more solidly-built front rack.
+It reaches top speeds of 15 to 20mph (24 – 32 km/h) fairly easily and can give you as much range as its predecessors.
+The only difference is that we see a more solidly-built front rack.

 It uses the same handlebar and display as the Elegance as well as its cushioned rear seats.
 It has a kickstand, too, but minus the headlights.